Use your Cricut or Silhouette with this set of four Christmas SVG files to create Christmas ornaments, decorations, signs and more!

 All downloads from The Birch Cottage are for your own PERSONAL USE ONLY.

-Step Three: Download & Unzip
+Step Two: Download & Unzip

 The SVG files are compressed into a ZIP file.
 You will need a ZIP utility like 7-Zip (it’s free) to unzip your files.
 Here’s how to unzip files: